Dafydd-E/kickstart.nvim/README.md

 If there are languages that you don't want to use, remove their configuration and notes from your `init.lua` after copy and pasting (for example, in the mason configuration).

+Install node and npm and run `npm install -g tree-sitter-cli` Install externall dependencies ripgrep and fd-find for telescope grep to work Also helpfule to run `:checkhealth <dependancy name>`

 ### Windows Installation

 Installation may require installing build tools, and updating the run command for `telescope-fzf-native`